maiaiia/uni-lecture-notes/Sem II/OS/Intro to Shell Programming.md

 A shell script is a file containing commands.
 Any file can be run, but it must have execution permissions Every shell script must start with a specification of the interpretor: '#!/bin/bash'

+>[!important] when using '\[]' as an alias for `test`, remember to *add spaces* before and after the brackets

+adding '$' after a command means that command will be run in the background